Sharpiro/bitcoin-pod/readme2.md

 ## todo

 - `data-root` and symlinks setup could likely be removed if all disks were fully encrypted instead of the OS disk unencrypted
+- would be nice to not have to depend on `podman unshare` to setup rootless volume permissions
+  - there is a way to to do it just with `unshare` but not much documentation on that command
+  - the uidmaps are different per machine, so can't use static numbers